KJeynesCupper/mobileRNA/README.md

-RNAlocate
+mobileRNA
 ======================================================================

 Overview
 --------

-RNAlocate is an `R` package that provides a pipeline for the rapid identification of mobile RNA molecules in plant graft systems.
-The tool provides an improved pipeline for pre-processing and analysis of sequencing data.
+mobileRNA is an `R` package that provides a pipeline for the rapid identification of endogenous mobile RNA molecules in plant graft systems.
+The tool provides a pipeline for pre-processing and analysis of sRNA and mRNA sequencing data.

+It has been established that many different substances and molecules including RNAs can travel across the graft junction.
+Plant heterograft systems are comprised of two genotypes joined at the graft junction; hence, molecules produces and encoded by each genotype can move across the graft junction and be exchanged.
+These molecules could have implications to the regulation of gene expression and trait acquisition.

+Current methods utilise a step-wise mapping of samples to each genome within the graft system.
+While, here we introduce a new mapping method where we align each sample replicates to a merge genome reference comprised of both genome assemblies relating to the genotypes in the heterograft system.

 Author
 --------